rackerlabs/technical-blog/content/blog/2020/2020-08-04-aws-outposts-a-hybrid-approach-to-designing-hybrid-environments-part-three/index.md

 8. Outposts offers a wide range of instance bundles, including General Purpose, Compute Optimized, Memory Optimized, Graphics Optimized, and I/O Optimized instance types.
 9. Outposts offers a wide range of local services,  including EC2, ECS, EKS, EBS, RDS, EMR, and S3.
 10. Outposts addresses many of the inherent issues often associated with hybrid cloud infrastructures.

-We hope you enjoyed this series on AWS Outposts!

 <a class="cta teal" id="cta" href="https://www.rackspace.com/sap">Learn more about our SAP services.</a>